bradleypeterson/AlgoGauge/docs/PERF.md

 [perf-security](https://www.kernel.org/doc/html/latest/admin-guide/perf-security.html)

 We recommend setting perf_event_paranoid to -1.
 This allows perf_event.hpp to use multiple CPUs to analyze the performance.
-It also allows Algogauge to be run without sudo.
+It also allows AlgoGauge to be run without sudo.

 This print what perf_event_paranoid is set to, the default is generally 3+